Responsible AI

 The key themes underpinning AI Risk Management:

-- Continuous Monitoring and Evaluation: Regular reviews to identify new risks, adapt to changing circumstances, and improve the overall effectiveness of the risk management process.
+- Continuous Monitoring and Evaluation: AI systems evolve—and so do their risks.
+Regular evaluations enable institutions to anticipate new challenges, adapt to evolving landscapes, and continually enhance the effectiveness of their risk management strategies.

 T3 Head of Responsible AI - Jen Gennai is a leading voice and pioneer in AI Risk Management, Responsible AI, and AI Ethics.